maybe-hello-world/maybe-hello-world.github.io/_pages/about.md

 * Machine Learning in Networking
   * \+ Reinforcement Learning
   * \+ ML-based performance inference
-  * \+ explainability and robustness
+  * \+ Explainability and robustness
 * Reinforcement Learning in general
   * World Models (including Dreamer) approaches
-* Deep Space Network and extra-terrestrial issues in networking
+* Hobby research interests: Deep Space Network and extra-terrestrial issues in networking ^_^

 ## Projects and Publications
 For detailed information on publications see: [Publications](https://maybe-hello-world.github.io/publications/)

-* **netUnicorn**
+* **netunicorn**
-  netUnicorn simplifies (iteratively) curating high-quality data for different learning problems from diverse network environments.
+  netunicorn simplifies curating high-quality data for different learning problems from diverse network environments.
   It also provides abstractions and infrastructure interaction for developers of data collection pipelines and measurement experiments.
+  Contributions: project leading and development.

+* **PINOT**
+  PINOT is a real-world networking infrastructure, deployed at the University of California, Santa Barbara, and aimed to provide access to active data collection to different researchers.
+Its uniqueness lies in the usage of the university's public Wi-Fi infrastructure usage for active data measurements from dozens of devices and simultaneous access to anonymized passive data traces on the border gateway.
+Open 4 Research!

 * **Trustee**
-  Trustee is a decision tree -based framework for explainable AI, inspired by VIPER project.
-We showed that many public ML models in networking community are prone to spurious correlations and problems of underspecification, and proposed how to address these issues using XAI techniques.
+  Trustee is a decision tree -based framework for explainable AI, inspired by the VIPER project.
+  We showed that many public ML models in the networking community are prone to spurious correlations and problems of underspecification, and proposed how to address these issues using XAI techniques.
   Contribution: public ML models dissection and verification, experiments reproducibility
 * **Tortilla**
-  Tortilla is an Apache Guacamole based project developed to give users access to their virtual machines located on Hyper-V hosts.
+  Tortilla is an Apache Guacamole -based project developed to give users access to their virtual machines located on Hyper-V hosts.
   This project provides a virtual graphical console through RDP/ssh and uses html5 to be available in modern web browsers.
-  It's like a VMware web client, but for MS SCVMM.
+  It's like a VMware web client but for MS SCVMM.
-  Contribution: system architecture, system controller (python), scvmm api access (c#), team leading.
+  Contribution: system architecture, the system controller (python), SCVMM api access (C#), team leading.
-* **AvaLearn**
-  Simple client-server app for heavy file hosting and key-based access.
-Developed for Higher School of Engineering.
-  Contribution: system architecture, server part (c#, .net core), team leading.

 ## Hackathons & Challenges